 One unique initiative is a pen-pal program through which students exchange faith-sharing letters with peers at other colleges, modeling St. Francis de Sales who was famous for his written correspondence with many individuals.

 Numerous social service projects are co-sponsored by campus ministry and the Center for Service and Social Justice.

 Alternative spring break trips are among the outreach activities.

 Students will find an active Catholic community, albeit a minority of the student body.
 Father O’Connor says that both Sunday Masses on campus are “just packed with students,” but daily Masses attract a few dozen participants.

 There are eight Masses per week at the Connelly Chapel and the Oblates’ Wills Hall Chapel: a daily Mass, plus a primarily faculty and staff Mass on Wednesdays, and morning and evening Masses on Sunday.

 Confessions are scheduled once a week and by appointment.
 There are also Eucharistic Adoration on Friday afternoons, scheduled Rosary times, and some retreats.

 Co-ed residence halls are segregated by gender in separate wings.
-Guests of the opposite sex are permitted to visit on-campus residences, including the townhouse complex, only during certain daytime hours.
+Guests of the opposite sex are permitted to visit on-campus residences, including the townhouse complex, only during certain hours.